Inflation accelerated to 8.5% in March, highest since 1981

 Nearly half the latest increase in inflation came from the rising cost of gas, which climbed 18% in March to reach a record-high average of $4.33 a gallon.
 Costs for food and shelter also surged, with airline fares, health and car insurance and furniture contributing to the increase.

-More positively for consumers, used cars and truck pricers, a major driver of inflation last year, fell 3.8% in March.
+More positively for consumers, used cars and truck prices, a major driver of inflation last year, fell 3.8% in March.

 The report comes as the Biden administration announces a push to lower gas prices by waiving environmental requirements on gasoline sold in the summer and releasing oil reserves.